 Dave Boyt will be demonstrating milling lumber, talking about making the pallet toolshed New Pioneer Magazine featured about him doing, he will teach chainsaw safety and why you need a ham radio for your homestead in case of emergencies.
 He might even show you a little bit of dulcimer, since he has taken to making them by hand.

 Hog butchery, how to scald and dehair and process a pig for roasting.
 Carl Blake, founder of American Hotbox will be leading this demo.
 Carl, is also the star of the National Geographic miniseries "Little Pig Man".
+Goodman Meat Processing will be helping with this demo.

 Local homesteaders will demonstrate how to process your chickens on your homestead.